UAE: Rain alert issued in Abu Dhabi; speed limits reduced on some roads

 Rainy weather conditions were expected in the country as per the NCM forecast for the first day of the weekend.

-The centre issued yellow and orange alerts to warn of convective clouds in Al Ain, Fujairah and Abu Dhabi.
+The centre issued a yellow alert to warn of convective clouds in the majority of the country.
 These clouds, which could bring rain, are expected to hover above these areas until 10pm on Saturday.
 Here's a map of the affected areas:

 Some eastern and western parts of the country may see rainfall, too, the NCM said.